April 1976 Gush Emunim march through the West Bank: Palestinian protests

 Further Palestinian demonstrations were held against the march on 19 April, including one in Tulkarm, and including school strikes by local secondary school pupils.
 Another demonstration was held in Jenin, outside the city hall, before being forcibly dispersed by Israeli soldiers, with one of the protestors being shot in the shoulder.
 The Israeli military claimed that the protestors had thrown stones and refused to disperse voluntarily, subsequently imposing a curfew on parts of Jenin.
 A demonstration in Nablus was also forcibly dispersed by Israeli soldiers.
 As they dispersed the demonstration, a group of soldiers attempted to pursue some of the protestors into an alley, but found themselves cornered in the alley by the protestors, who began throwing stones at them.
 The soldiers opened fire to be able to retreat, injuring two stones throwers and killing one, 55-year-old Sayid Taher Jaba.

 Palestinian protests against the march continued the day after the march ended, on 20 April.
 Three demonstrators were injured in Nablus that day when Israeli soldiers attempted to disperse a demonstration that threw stones at the soldiers.
-19 demonstrators in Tulkarm were arrested by the Israeli military and were convicted by an Israeli military tribunal the same day of violating a curfew order, being sentenced to eight months incarceration and 6000 Israeli new shekel fines.
+19 demonstrators in Tulkarm were arrested by the Israeli military and were convicted by an Israeli military tribunal the same day of violating a curfew order, being sentenced to eight months incarceration and 6000 shekel fines.
 Some shopkeepers attempted to hold commercial strikes, but the military broke the locks to their stores to force them to open.
 Three Israeli police officers were injured by stones in East Jerusalem, after dispersing a schoolgirls' march.